Sea to School

-We are partnering with eight school districts serving more than 10,000 students across New England (in Maine, New Hampshire, Massachusetts, and Vermont) to increase how much local fish is served to students.
+We are partnering with seven school districts serving more than 10,000 students across New England (in Maine, New Hampshire, Massachusetts, and Vermont) to increase how much local fish is served to students.
 Partner schools pledge to serve local seafood in their cafeterias and each set a specific goal around seafood sourcing.
 Local seafood procurement can be challenging for K-12 schools and this project will help make the necessary connections to ensure schools meet their local seafood goals.
 Additionally, this project aims to teach students across the region about local seafood and the benefits that come along with it — from health and nutrition to economy and community, as well as climate impacts and marine ecosystems.

 Sea to School Resource Hub